vtexdocs/help-center-content/docs/announcements/en/export-warehouse-spreadsheet-splitting-into-more-than-one-spreadsheet.md

 author: 0QBQws7rk0t5Mnu8fgfUv
 slug: export-warehouse-spreadsheet-splitting-into-more-than-one-spreadsheet
 legacySlug: export-warehouse-spreadsheet-splitting-into-more-than-one-spreadsheet
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: For large inventories, the exported spreadsheet will be split into more than one file, for a lighter download.
+announcementSynopsisEN: 'For large inventories, the exported spreadsheet will be split into more than one file, for a lighter download.'
 ---

 The *Inventory and Shipping* module allows you to export a spreadsheet containing the items in your warehouse.
 If your store has more than one warehouse registered, it is possible to export a spreadsheet with all your warehouses at the same time.
 The spreadsheet file is then sent to your email.